IntelLabsEurope/infrastructure-repository/README.md

 ```

 ### Suggestions:
-For long run, [Supervisor ] (http://supervisord.org/) has been used to monitor and control EPA_Controller and API MIddleware.
+To support long term management of the EPA Controller and API Middleware, [Supervisor ] (http://supervisord.org/) an open source solution for process monitoring and control is used.